pyexcel/pyexcel-ods3/.moban.d/README.rst

 {%extends 'README.rst.jj2' %}

 {%block description%}
-**pyexcel-ods3** is a tiny wrapper library to read, manipulate and write data in ods format using python version 2.6(since v0.0.8), 2.7, 3.3 and 3.4.
-You are likely to use `pyexcel <https://github.com/pyexcel/pyexcel>`__ together with this library. `pyexcel-ods <https://github.com/pyexcel/pyexcel-ods>`__ is a sister library, having no dependency on lxml.
-However it has no support for python 3.
+**pyexcel-ods3** is a tiny wrapper library to read, manipulate and write data in ods format.
+You are likely to use `pyexcel <https://github.com/pyexcel/pyexcel>`__ together with this library. `pyexcel-ods <https://github.com/pyexcel/pyexcel-ods>`__ is a sister library that depends on GPL licensed odfpy.
+`pyexcel-odsr <https://github.com/pyexcel/pyexcel-odsr>`_ is the other sister library that has no external dependency but do ods reading only
 {%endblock%}

 {%block middle_block%}